 Tierra Brutal / The Savage Guns Review

-This is not the (in)famous Demofilo Fidani movie Era Sam Wallach... lo chiamavano 'così sia', called Savage Guns in several countries, nor is it an American-Spanish co-production or the first spaghetti western.
-But filmed in 1961, it allegedly was the first western to be shot on location in the surroundings of Almeria, as well as the first to create that special feeling identified with the European (mainly Italian that is) westerns of the decade.
+Filmed in 1961 this seems to be the first western to be shot on location in the Almeria surroundings, as well as the first to create that special feeling identified with the European (mainly Italian) westerns of the decade.
 We get the white-washed villages, the palm trees and agaves, the Spanish B-actors impersonating Mexican bandits, and Fernando Rey impersonating a pacific Mexican gentleman.
 But, surprisingly, it was not an Italian or American production company that pitched its tents in Southern Spain, but a British one, Capricorn Productions, founded by Hammer executive producer (and occasional director) Michael Carreras.
 Was it after all a Brit who brought the western to Almeria and invented the spaghetti western?
-Apart from the fact that 'paella western' would be a more appropriate term, since there was no Italian involvement, there's no denying that this is a crucial production in the history of the European western.
+Apart from the fact that 'paella western' would be a more appropriate term (since there was no Italian involvement) there's no denying that this is a crucial production in the history of the European western.

 The story is set in 1870 just outside of Sonora, near the American-Mexican border.
 Steve Fallon (Basehart), is a wounded gunman, who is nursed back to health by the couple Mike and Franchia Summers on their ranch.
 Mike (Taylor) is a veteran of the Civil War, who has sworn never to carry a gun again, and is therefore helpless against the local tyrant Ortega (Nieto), who has hired the evil gunman Danny Pose (Nicol) to terrorize the surroundings.
 Fallon would have preferred not to interfere in the conflict, but he falls in love with Mrs. Summer's younger sister Juanita (Granada), and when he is confronted with Pose he first beats him in a brawl and subsequently kills several of his men in a gunfight.
 When the Summers Ranch is attacked, Fallon manages to ward off the enemy, but (note this detail!) his hands are crushed by a wagon wheel, so he's no longer able to defend himself.
 Then Pose, who thinks Fallon is dead, eliminates Ortega and sets out for the Summers ranch ...